String#index has drastically different performance when a single unicode character is included

 Any idea why the performance is so dramatically different between the two?

-#1 Updated by Charlie Somerville 12 months ago
+#1 Updated by Charlie Somerville about 1 year ago

 - Status changed from Open to Rejected